imoldfella/dgos/packages/dglib/src/dbserver/tree/thoughts.md

 #

+bulk transactions can't be done in a frame, but they can lock the database so nothing else can be done anyway. each transaction batch can be bulk or not.

+api should mark bulk transactions.

+what if we used pm machinery to maintain
+1. predicted value
+2. stable value
+3. uncommitted steps

+when uncommitted steps come from server, we apply them directly to the database. we also send them to an editor if its open, but not otherwise.

+for mvcc we can capture a backward chain of values. the rollback buffers are a sparse map of the changed fields. in the case of pm fields, it holds an old root that we need to clean up.

+each pm field is automatically a column family, it

 // the advantage of writing a page in place is that we don't need to update the parent.
 // we can still get some of the advantages of compressed pages by sparse files and trimming holes in the file.
 // this is also nice because we can read the entire block and the os will give us 0's.